Testing Stationarity and Change Point Detection in Reinforcement Learning: Proposed Stationarity Test and Change Point Detection

-We develop a multiplier bootstrap method to obtain the p-values.
-The idea is to generate bootstrap samples to approximate the limiting distribution of $\textrm{TS}_1$, $\textrm{TS}_{\infty}$ and $\textrm{TS}_n$, defined in \eqref{eqn:teststat1}-\eqref{eqn:teststatninf}, respectively.
-A key observation is that, under the null hypothesis, when the Q-function is well-approximated and the optimal policy is uniquely defined, the estimated Q-function $\phi(a,s)^\top\widehat{\beta}_{[T_1,T_2]}$ has the following linear representation:
+We employ a multiplier bootstrap method \citep{wu1986jackknife,cherno2014} to obtain the $p$-values.
+The idea is to simulate Gaussian random noises to approximate the limiting distribution of the Q-function estimator, and subsequently to approximate that of the test statistic.
+A key observation is that, under the null hypothesis, when the Q-function is well-approximated and the optimal policy is unique, the estimated Q-function $\phi_L(a,s)^\top \widehat{\beta}_{[T_1,T_2]}$ has the following linear representation:

 where